-The details of the SIMPLIS subcircuit feature are explained in "Subcircuit Definition" on page 70.
+The details of the SIMPLIS subcircuit feature are explained in Subcircuit Definition.
 The following two subsections give a brief outline of how the subcircuits are defined.

 .SUBCKT Statement (Start of Subcircuit Statement)

 Any statement whose first field matches the keyword .SUBCKT starts the definition of a subcircuit.
 The .SUBCKT statement is the Start Circuit Statement for a subcircuit.
 The keyword .SUBCKT is followed by the name of the subcircuit and a group of node names.